appscode/blog/content/post/kubedb-v2024.12.19/index.md

 ## Recommendation Engine

 In this Release, we are introducing `Recommendation` support for KubeDB managed Kafka instances.
-KubeDB ops-manager generates three types of recommendations for Kafka - Version Update Recommendation, TLS Certificates Rotation Recommendation,n and Authentication Secret Rotation Recommendation.
+KubeDB ops-manager generates three types of recommendations for Kafka - Version Update Recommendation, TLS Certificates Rotation Recommendation and Authentication Secret Rotation Recommendation.